Montag, 8. November 2010

 but only arts and crafts products.

-Quite interesting for dating the furniture shown above!
+Quite interesting for dating the furniture shown here!

 Jedes Möbel passte auch perfekt in seine Zeit.